hellp/saferedisqueue/README.rst

 >>> queue.ack(uid)  # now it worked; ACK the stuff now

-pop timeout
+get timeout
 -----------

-`SafeRedisQueue.pop` accepts a timeout parameter:
+`SafeRedisQueue.get` accepts a timeout parameter:

 - 0 (the default) blocks forever, waiting for items
 - a positive number blocks that amount of seconds